 - Using Zopfli in advzip

 For users of Microsoft Windows, or DOS, Zopfli is built into AdvZip, which is part of AdvanceCOMP (or, at least, new enough versions).
-Grab AdvanceCOMP (AdvanceCOMP Releases provides the more direct hyperlinks, which can also be found by scrolling down sufficiently on the AdvanceCOMP Download section).
+Grab AdvanceCOMP.
+(AdvanceCOMP Releases provides the more direct hyperlinks, which can also be found by ignoring some of the earlier hyperlinks to other packages, and scrolling down sufficiently on the AdvanceCOMP Download section).

 Extract AdvanceComp and run: